shinyquagsire23/SaltyNX/README.md

 - Instability with some homebrews and sysmodules,
 - You need to have at least Hekate 5.0.2 if you don't want issues related to Hekate,
 - 32 bit games are unsupported,
-- Cheats using directly heap addresses may not work.
+- Cheats using directly heap addresses may not work properly.

 # How to download release: